 - This program is approved for campus and online. - Enrollment has not commenced for this completion program.
-Please contact Admissions (407.679.0100) for additional information regarding the programs offered at Full Sail University. - The approved program is a degree completion program.
+Please contact Admissions (407.679.0100) for additional information regarding the programs offered at Full Sail University. - This is a degree completion program.
 Entering students must have a related associate degree or higher level degree and must complete at least 60 semester hours for a total of 120 credit hours.
+Associate degrees from other institutions may also be considered.